ignite7/Getit/README.md

 6. You can copy and remove your old downloads in the options of the menu 'URL RECOVERY'.

-7. If you want more information you can contact me in www.sergiovanberkel.com.
+7. If you want more information you can contact me in [Sergio van Berkel Acosta](https://sergiovanberkel.com).

 8. And finally thank you for uses this program!